COVID: Joe Biden doubles US vaccination goal at press conference | DW | 25.03.2021

 Biden said the increase in migrants at the Mexican border is not because he is a "nice guy" but that an increase is due to favorable weather conditions early in the year, and systemic problems in countries south of the US border.

-He added that the "the vast majority coming to the border are being sent back."
+He added that "the vast majority coming to the border are being sent back."

-"The only people were are not going to let sit there without help are children," he said.
+"The only people we are not going to let sit there without help are children," he said.

 When asked if his policy is encouraging people to send unaccompanied children to the border, he said no previous administration would allow a child to "starve to death " on the other side of the border, "except Trump."